 For example, hydrogen, carbon, and nitrogen together represent less than 1% of the atoms found in the earth's crust but some 74% of the atoms in living matter.

 Some sea animals accumulate elements like vanadium and iodine within their cells to concentrations a thousand or more times as great as in the surrounding sea water.
 It has even been proposed that uranium be "mined" from the sea by extracting it from certain algae that can take up uranium from sea water and concentrate it within their cells.

 There is still some uncertainty about the exact number of elements required by living things.
-Some elements, e.g., selenium and aluminum, are found in tiny amounts within living things, but whether they are playing an essential role (selenium is) or are simply an accidental acquisition (aluminum probably) is sometimes difficult to determine.
+Some elements, e.g., aluminum, are found in tiny amounts in living tissue, but whether they are playing an essential role or are simply an accidental acquisition (aluminum probably is) is sometimes difficult to determine.

 The charge of the electron is the same magnitude as that of the proton, so the atom as a whole is electrically neutral.
 Its proton accounts for almost all the weight of the atom.The nucleus of the atom of the element helium (He) has

 The helium atom has two electrons so that, once again, the atom as a whole is neutral.

 The structure of each of the other kinds of atoms follows the same plan.
 From Lithium (At.
 No. = 3) to uranium (At.
 No. = 92), the atoms of each element can be listed in order of increasing atomic number.
 There are no gaps in the list.
 Each element has a unique atomic number and its atoms have one more proton and one more electron than the atoms of the element that precedes it in the list.

 Electrons are confined to relatively discrete regions around the nucleus.
 The two electrons of helium, for example, are confined to a spherical zone surrounding the nucleus called the K shell or K energy level.